Gabriel Rodrigues

-Gabriel Rodrigues da Silva (born February 15, 1996) is a Brazilian football player who currently plays for Portuguese club Louletano.
+Gabriel Rodrigues da Silva (born February 15, 1996) is a Brazilian professional footballer who plays as a forward for Portuguese club Louletano.

 Career

-Club career

 At the end of January 2019, it was announced that Rodrigues had joined the reserve team / U-23 squad of C.D.
 Aves.
 On 12 August 2019, he joined USL Championship side Indy Eleven.

 In January 2020, he moved back to Portugal and joined Louletano.